33rd News & Documentary Emmy Awards

 The 33rd News & Documentary Emmy Awards were held on October 1, 2012, at Rose Hall, Home of Jazz at Lincoln Center, located in the Time Warner Center in New York City.
+They honored the best in American news and documentary programming in 2011.
 Awards were presented in 42 categories, including Breaking News, Investigative Reporting, Outstanding Interview, and Best Documentary.
 In attendance were over 900 television and news media industry executives, news and documentary producers and journalists.

 Notable awards included the Lifetime Achievement Award given to news anchors Jorge Ramos and María Elena Salinas of Noticiero Univision.

 Winners

 Network breakdown

 The following chart is a breakdown of number of awards won this awards season per station.